annebrown/content-data/content/1.frameworks/next/ref/data-fetching/index.md

 description: Fetching Customizations
 ---

-## Description

-{{ description }}

 ## Intro

 Next.js prefetches all pages by default.
-This behavior can be customized, based on performance and loading rqmts.
+This can be customized, based on perf and loading rqmts.

 ### `fetch` - Svr